-Specific Objectives for Winds Goal:
+Specific Objectives:

-• Further develop my technique to derive vertical profiles of zonal winds, then extract synthetic density profiles representative of past and anticipated datasets from general circulation model simulations of the martian upper atmosphere, and finally verify the technique by comparing the actual wind speeds in the simulation to those I derive from the synthetic density profiles [Withers et al., 2002a; 2002b].
+(1A) Extract synthetic density profiles, representative of the environmental conditions (season, time of day, longitude, phase in the 11-year solar cycle, latitude range, and altitude range) of past and anticipated datasets, from general circulation model simulations of the martian upper atmosphere, then compare the actual wind speeds in the simulation to those I derive from the synthetic density profiles.
 These simulations have been made available by my current PhD supervisor [Bougher et al., 1999].